 Summer was a trouper, worked hard, and although she was clearly anxious through much of the session, succeeded at what I asked of her.
 I wouldn’t say this session damaged our relationship or tainted training in general—we had much too strong a history of happy training.
 But consider this: what if every training session I ever had with her was like that?
 Mildly scary stuff, hard tasks, low-value treats.
 Even though it would still be “R+ training” I don’t think I would have built up much of a positive response to training.
 Nice Pavlov would not have joined us—or if he had, he would have been smaller than Bad Pavlov.
 (Too many dudes on our shoulders!)

 The photo above shows Clara on a day in 2015 after she knew I was getting ready to trim her nails.
 I have always used tons of good food, and Clara had been comfortable with nail trims for quite a while.
 But nice Pavlov was not in sight.
 Clara was recovering from Rocky Mountain Spotted Fever.
-While she had been sick, her joints had become painful, and it bothered her for her feet to be handled and nails trimmed.
+While she had been sick, her joints had become painful, and having her feet handled and nails trimmed hurt.
 (I should not have trimmed them.)

 Are Pavlov and Skinner All Jumbled Up?